tchaik/tchaik/README.md

 ## Importing an iTunes Library

-If you have an iTunes Library then you can use this to build a Tchaik library on-the-fly and start the UI in one command:
+The easiest way to begin is to build a Tchaik library on-the-fly and start the UI in one command:

     $ tchaik -itlXML ~/path/to/iTunesLibrary.xml